tc39/notes/meetings/2019-06/june-5.md

 #### Conclusion/Resolution

-Move to stage 1
+- Stage 1 acceptance
-discuss with Mark Miller and Kevin Gibbons about concerns.
+- discuss with Mark Miller and Kevin Gibbons about concerns.
-MM and KG both have objections, both need to be resolved before stage 2.
+- MM and KG both have objections, both need to be resolved before stage 2.

 ## Host compile value adjustment for Stage 1 or 2